Ryanair offers EU concessions in Aer Lingus takeover

 Earlier this month, Ryanair spokesman Stephen McNamara said Europe's biggest budget airline would scrap some of both its and Aer Lingus's routes from Ireland, and may set up a Brussels base for Aer Lingus as part of a package of concessions.

-He said British Airways, Citijet and Virgin Atlantic Airways, had expressed interest in taking over some of the routes.
+He said British Airways (ICAG.L), Citijet (AIRF.PA) and Virgin Atlantic Airways VA.UL, had expressed interest in taking over some of the routes.

 (Reporting by Foo Yun Chee; Editing by Dan Lalor)